-Improved cookstoves for Rohingya refugees
+Improved Cookstoves for Rohingya Refugees in Bangladesh

 Background of Project

 The project provides a complementary service to the uprooted men, women and children to alleviate food shortage and provide clean drinking water.
 To counteract with the household air pollution VNV Advisory along with our on-ground partners, plans to provide 50,000 of these families with improved smokeless cookstoves.